 On two occasions the Hell Hawks flew in direct support of General Patton’s Third Army.
 The first was shortly after 1 August 1944.
-The second was during the Battle of the Bulge, but Bill McChesney would not be participating with his squadron mates during this action because one day in November 1944 proved to be fateful for Mr. McChesney.
+The second was during the Battle of the Bulge, but Bill McChesney would not be participating with his squadron mates during this action because 25 August 1944 proved to be fateful for Mr. McChesney.
 On this occasion Bill McChesney and other 388th fliers were attacking targets of opportunity.
-A train came into view far below, and Bill, despite feeling uneasy about the decision, dove to strafe the locomotive and cars.
-His unease was well founded as the railroad cars lit up with flickering points of light.
-The target had turned out to be a flak train, but Bill was committed to the strafing run and could not abort.
+A Luftwaffe airfield came into view far below, and Bill, despite feeling uneasy about the decision, dove to strafe solo because his wingman had decided not to make a pass.

 Tracers flashed all about the plummeting Thunderbolt and 9mm bullets and 20mm cannon shells slammed into the big Pratt & Whitney powerplant.
 The deluge was too much for even the rugged P-47 to absorb.
 Bill McChesney slid the back the canopy, released his belt and straps and out went over the side.
 McChesney’s parachute opened and he floated to the ground.

-In the confusion during the aftermath of the Mustangs’ attacks, McChesney’s slipped off the train and escaped his captors.
-Mr. McChesney’s subsequent hiding, evasion and escape were “not too hard,” explained Bill.
+McChesney had slipped off the train and escaped his captors.
+His subsequent hiding, evasion and escape were “not too hard,” explained Bill.
 “I made many moves in the dark — after midnight,” he said.
 “I finally found sanctuary in a farmhouse with a French family.”

 Inside their farmhouse, Bill “stayed in a third floor attic.
 The family was in peril of being found out,” noted Mr. McChesney.
 Bill emphasized the cold hard fact of the situation: “Had the Gestapo found out about the family’s having hidden me they Germans would have executed the males as punishment for aiding and harboring an enemy.”
 Eventually McChesney discovered a small motorcycle in a barn and permanently made good his escape.
 Bill remembers the adjacent woods and guns firing as he motored away.